Toowoomba Carnival of Flowers & Subtropical Gardens of the Coast

 Be picked up at the pre-tour hotel at 10.30am in Brisbane.
 Stop at Picnic Point, perched atop the crest of the Great Dividing Range, for 180-degree views over the World Heritage-listed area of the Scenic Rim.
 Afterwards, visit Toowoomba regional art gallery before taking time to settle into your hotel.
 This evening, a Welcome Dinner takes place in one of Toowoomba’s most historical buildings.

-Day 2: Toowoomba Carnival of Flowers Exhibition Gardens and Queens Park
+Day 3: Toowoomba Carnival of Flowers Exhibition Gardens and Queens Park

 Since 1950, the exhibition gardens of the Toowoomba Carnival of Flowers have been open to the public for 10 days of the year, but they are designed to have year-round appeal.
 Today we visit some specially selected exhibition gardens, chosen because of their unique and creative designs.
 Be inspired, meet their owners and learn a tip or two.
 Enjoy a visit to Queens Park this afternoon.
-Wander its shady tree-lined avenues and admire immaculate floral displays or take some free time to explore some of the many other parks and gardens in the town.
+Wander its shady tree-lined avenues and admire the immaculate floral displays or take some free time to explore some of the many other parks and gardens in the town.

 Day 5: Toowoomba Festival Competition Gardens and Sanctuary Cove